kodagor/AlienShooterClone/README.md

 # AlienShooterClone
 I've always wanted to create an Alien Shooter Clone.
-So this is my project I'm working on free time.
+So this is my project I'm working on in free time.